akalenuk/fakelisp/README.md

     [24, 42]

-Yes, you do have to enclose every list element in a bracet.
-More bracets, isn't it wonderful!
+Yes, you do have to enclose every list element in a bracket.
+More brackets, isn't it wonderful!

 And you can only use one letter identifiers without further declarations.
 But who needs all that monstrous naming anyway.